7 Steps to Successful Consigning

 Successfulconsign

-1. can you buy lurasidone or Lurasidone over the counter Find a reputable consignment store in your area and read the terms of the contract very carefully.
+1. Find a reputable consignment store in your area and read the terms of the contract very carefully.
 Some consignment stores are now charging a monthly fee just to consign with them.

 3. Many consignment stores keep the items and consignor’s profit if the items are not picked up according to contract terms.
 It is the consignor’s responsibility to check on their account.
 At my small consignment store, I have over 250 consignors, and it is impossible to contact all consignors on a regular basis.
 Write the contract expiration date on your calendar at home; and I cannot stress enough, it is important to read the contract!